 What is the fundamental issue?

 The Dodd-Frank Ability to Repay/Qualified Mortgage (QM) rule discriminates against various business models including mortgage bankers, mortgage brokers, and affiliates.
-Specifically, for a mortgage to be a QM and receive safe harbor protections, the mortgage's fees and points cannot exceed 3% of the loan amount.
+Specifically, for a mortgage to be a QM and receive safe harbor protections, the mortgage's fees and points cannot exceed three percent of the loan amount.
 However, mortgage bankers, mortgage brokers, and affiliated companies are required to count more items towards fees and points than large retail financial institutions.
 This puts these smaller firms at a competitive disadvantage.
-Legislation is needed make any changes to the QM rule because of the specificity of the Dodd-Frank statuatory language.
+Legislation is needed make any changes to the QM rule because of the specificity of the Dodd-Frank statutory language.